-- 1. If the State Licensing Authority, on its own initiative or based on a complaint, has reasonable cause to believe that a Licensee has violated the Retail Code, any rule promulgated pursuant to it, or any of its orders, the State Licensing Authority shall issue and serve upon the Licensee an Order to Show Case (administrative citation) as to why its license should not be suspended or revoked. - 2.
-The Order to Show Cause shall identify the statute, rule, regulation, or order allegedly violated, and the facts alleged to constitute the violation.
-The order shall also provide an advisement that the license could be suspended or revoked should the charges contained in the notice be sustained upon final hearing. - B. Disciplinary Hearings.
-Disciplinary hearings will be conducted in accordance with Rule R 1304 Administrative Hearings.
+1. If the State Licensing Authority, on its own initiative or based on a complaint, has reasonable cause to believe that a Licensee has violated the Retail Code, any rule promulgated pursuant to it, or any of its orders, the State Licensing Authority shall issue and serve upon the Licensee an Order to Show Cause (administrative citation) as to why its license should not be suspended, revoked, restricted, fined, or subject to other disciplinary sanction.

+- 2. The Order to Show Cause shall identify the statute, rule, regulation, or order allegedly violated, and the facts alleged to constitute the violation.
+The order shall also provide an advisement that the license could be suspended, revoked, restricted, fined, or subject to other disciplinary sanction should the charges contained in the notice be sustained upon final hearing. - B. Disciplinary Hearings.
+Disciplinary hearings will be conducted in accordance with Rule R 1304 Administrative Hearings. - C. Renewal.
+The issuance of an Order to Show Cause does not relieve the Licensee of the obligation to timely comply with all license renewal requirements.